Diff: Extensions

 The special case of files that do not end in a newline is not handled.
-Neither unidiff nor the POSIX diff standard define a way to handle this type of files.
+Neither unidiff nor the POSIX diff standard defines a way to handle this type of file.
 (Indeed, such files are not "text" files by strict POSIX definitions.)
 GNU diff and git produce "\ No newline at end of file" (or a translated version) as a diagnostic, but this behavior is not portable.
 GNU patch does not seem to handle this case, while git-apply does.

 The patch program does not necessarily recognize implementation-specific diff output.
-GNU patch is, however, known to recognize git patches and act a little differently.
+However, GNU patch recognizes git patches and will act a little differently.